 Yarr is an arcuate trench between Thuvia and Sola Uplands, linking Mrr Trench in the north and Dor in the south; they're all parts of one huge subduction zone.
 If Yarr and the Molak Range above them were on Earth, the complex would be an island arc with an associated trench, much like the arc linking Patagonia with Antarctica.
 That sudden bend is where a stubborn line of mountains refused to move along with the rest of the South American plate; like a ship's bow in water, they caused a shockwave of ridges behind them and a trench at their feet.
 Yarr is a strange bend, though.
 Unlike our Atlantic coasts, which fit together so suspiciously well that they inspired the theory of plate tectonics, these trenches and "coasts" of Yarr and Yoof Trenches just don't match; there's a rounded gap.
 Very suggestive!
 The Yarr bend may be the western half (and Wrr Basin the eastern half) of a great circular lowland, perhaps an ancient impact basin, split apart 300 million years ago.

 Whatever the origins of the Yarr curve, Tharnians aren't complaining.
 Instead of another million square miles of harsh highland (just what this planet needs!) the great bend lengthens the fertile oasis of the trench, and even up on the bedlevel it makes room for a great tongue of lush rainforest west of the Hastor Sea called Invak Wood.
 The plain bows upward and ends in low hills near Yarr Trench, preventing any great rivers from draining down into the trench.
-Still, due to heavy equatorial rains, Lake Yarr is nearly a km deep in spots--extraordinary for Tharn.
-Its shores are a mere 2.5 km (8000') down.
+Despite short feeder streams from those hills, Lake Yarr runs as deep as 900 meters (3000') in spots--extraordinary for Tharn.
+Blame those steady equatorial rains.
+Because the lake's so deep, its shores are a mere 2.5 km (8000') down.
 The (relatively) dense air holds moisture, and the climate's steamy; the slopes of the trench are a lush rainforest hotter than any on Earth.

 Still, air pressure is relative.
 While the bos of Invak Wood find Lake Yarr a high-pressure steambath, air a mere 8000' down is relatively thin for the native lebbirds; they evolved in trenches 4-6 km (13-20,000') below the plains!
 The combination of equatorial heat and relative thin air around Lake Yarr has made the local lebbirds as small as those around Au or Rree: slender and long-limbed, with short pelts and big foxlike ears to radiate heat.
 The lower weight eases flight--or rather makes it possible.
 Lebbirds, like all winged peoples on Tharn, are ponderous fliers with small safety margins: the evolutionary pressure to enlarge the brain clashes with the aeronautical need to keep the weight down.
 It's such a narrow balance permitting both intelligence and flight!
 If Tharn's air had been thicker or thinner we'd find either a world of all fliers or all walkers, and the trenches wouldn't matter.
 As it is, Tharn's two worlds in one.

 To the west of the lake and trench is another world--the Yarr Mountains, the gigantic front range of Molak Upland.
 They're as high as the Andes, 5-7 km (16-23,000'), but up to 9500 m (31,500') tall as seen from the trench--taller than the Himalayas.
 Less snowy, being equatorial, but steeper, due to Tharn's low gravity.
-A spectacular sight no tourist should miss!
+Cliffs and crags abound.
+A spectacular region no tourist should miss!

 Humans tend to assume that mountains (especially ones as savagely vertical as these) are backward and thinly inhabited, even wilderness.
 Logical for ground-dwellers--but wrong here.
 Those dots of light on the crags are sky reflecting off the round windows of lebbird and flyote cliff-dwellings.
-Prevailing winds blow into the Yarr Range, creating steady updrafts; the front range is densely populated, for it's blessed with a natural transit-system offering free rides for 2000 km... if you have wings.
+The front range is densely populated.
+Why?
+Prevailing winds blow into the Yarr Range, creating steady updrafts; it's blessed with a natural transit-system offering free rides for 2000 km... if you have wings.